 “Where am I?” my dad whispered, looking around the hospital room.
 “Which hotel?”

-“When can I go home to Hilgrove Lane?“ he asked.
+“You’re in the hospital,” I corrected him.“When can I go home to Hilgrove Lane?“ he asked.

 This was the address of our childhood home.